agilepartner/craft-challenges/culture/video.md

 * Each attendee proposes a video to others
 * All attendees vote for the video he/she really wants to watch
 * Watch the first video based on the result of the vote
-* Share what you have heard / seen / learned during this video
+* Share what you have heard/seen/learned during this video
 * Repeat and watch as many videos as you want

 ## Resources